suffolklibraries/sljekyll/_events/halesworth-2017-08-02-seaside-fun.md

 breadcrumb: y
 ---

-Join us for seaside-related activities.
+Join us for seaside-related crafts.

 All ages welcome but under-8s must be accompanied by an adult.